Smoothing Meets Perturbation: Unified and Tight Analysis for Nonconvex-Concave Minimax Optimization: A Unified Convergence Analysis

-In \cref{lemma:perturb-potentialfunc-decrease}, the bound includes a positive term $2\ell\|\widetilde{\y}^\star(\x_t)-\y_{t}\|\cdot\|\x_{t+1}-\x_{t}\|$, which measures the error introduced by $\y_t$ not being optimal for $\x_t$.
+In \cref{lemma:perturb-potentialfunc-decrease}, the bound includes a positive term $2\ell\|\y^\star_t(\x^{t})-\y^{t}\|\cdot\|\x^{t+1}-\x^{t}\|$, which measures the error introduced by $\y^{t}$ not being optimal for a given $\x^{t}$.
 For the Lyapunov function to decrease, this term needs to be controlled.
-We leverage the strong concavity of $\widetilde f(\x,\cdot)$ to apply a dual error bound~\cite[Theorem~3.1]{Pang1987AposterioriVI}.
-Specifically, this allows us to bound the unknown dual gap $\|\widetilde\y^\star(\x_t)-\y_t\|$ using the observable step size $\|\y_{t}-\y_{t-1}\|$, which provides the necessary primal-dual balance to close the descent estimate.
-The next lemma formalizes this bound and its proof is given in \cref{sec:proof-dual}. \begin{lemma}[Dual error bound] Suppose that the sequence $\{(\x_t,\y_t)\}_{t \ge 1}$ is generated by \emph{Perturbed GDA}.
-Then, for any $t \ge 1$, we have
+We leverage the strong concavity of $ f_t(\x,\cdot)$ to apply a dual error bound in~\citep[Theorem~3.1]{pang1987posteriori}, which upper bounds the dual gap $\|\y_t^\star(\x^{t+1})-\y^t\|$ by the iterate difference $\|\y^{t+1}-\y^t\|$.
+The resulting bound is stated below.

+\begin{lemma}[Dual error bound; cf. \citep{pang1987posteriori} Theorem~3.1] Suppose that the sequence $\{(\x^{t},\y^{t})\}_{t \ge 1}$ is generated by \emph{Perturbed GDA}.
+Then, for any $t \ge 0$, we have

 \end{lemma}